passwordless-id/webauthn/README.md

 - OAuth2/OpenID integration
 - ...

-This WebAuthn library enables you to build a custom solution, while [Passwordless.ID](https://passwordless.id) enables you to use a "Sign in with Passwordless.ID" button, a bit like "Sign in with Google/Microsoft/Apple" but platform neutral, secure and without configuration.
+This WebAuthn library enables you to build a custom solution from scratch.
+In contrast, [Passwordless.ID](https://passwordless.id) enables you to use a "Sign in with Passwordless.ID" button, a bit like "Sign in with Google/Microsoft/Apple" but platform neutral, secure and without configuration.

 How does the protocol work?
 ---------------------------